ManasVB/ManasVB.github.io/projects.md

 * Raas-EDT is an Automated Diagnostic Tool for Ethernet-based Automotive ECUs confirming the ISO 14229 standard.
 (Unified Diagnostics Services - UDS protocol)
+* Based on the `Robotics as a service - (RaaS)` business model.

+**Usage**:

+* Any ECU that supports Ethernet and is ISO14229 UDS protocol compliant can use this tool.
+* Simplified diagnostic command input for ECU vendors via plain text, with subsequent parsing and transmission to the ECU, while generating ASC logs and HTML reports from the responses.
+* Basically, it is simple and easy to use with an excellent response time.

 **Design**:
 <img src="/img/Raas_EDT_1.png" width="100%" alt="Raas-EDT-Framework" align="center">